 It was her voice that madeThe sky acutest at its vanishing.(…)Knew that there never was a world for herExcept the one she sang and, singing, made.

 The stanza continues on with another short line, “It was her voice that made.”
 Just like the proceeding line, “Of sky and sea,” it is short for a reason.
 The cut length of the lines draws one’s attention, and adds importance to the idea of her “voice” making the “sky acutest.”
 The speaker’s image of the world is being changed by the singer’s voice.
 She is in a way crafting the song and the world.
 Her voice draws one’s attention to the horizon line.

 The stanza concludes with seven more lines that describe how the woman is the “artificer” or creator of the world.
 This creates a type of loop.
 She is at once singing about the sea and creating it.
 This speaks to the same question of where inspiration comes from— the interior or the exterior.

 The fifth stanza takes a turn with the introduction of a specific listener, “Ramon Fernandez.”
-The character of Roman serves one main purpose, to give the poem a more personal feel.
-It is now applying to two specific people, the speaker and the listener.
+The character of Ramon serves one main purpose, to give the poem a more personal feel.
+It is now applying to two specific people, the speaker, and the listener.
 It helps narrow down the vague images, that make up most of the poem, into something clearer.